 The Windfall property is located in the central part of the Urban-Barry greenstone belt which is part of the Abitibi Subprovince (figure 2).
 The Urban-Barry belt is an east-west trending belt that is 135 kilometres long by 4 to 20 kilometres wide.
 The belt is dominated by mixed mafic to felsic volcanic rocks with lesser fine-grained clastic sedimentary sequences.
 This greenstone belt was deformed during the 2.71 to 2.66 Ga Kenoran orogen (Card, 1990).
 The rocks generally record greenschist grade metamorphism, but locally reach amphibolite facies within corridors of intense deformation and proximal to large pluton contacts (Joly, 1990).

-The belt is divided into five rock formations that are constrained to 2791 to 2707 Ma (Rhéaume and Bandyayera, 2006): 1) the Fecteau (2791 Ma), 2) the Lacroix (no age), 3) the Chanceux (2727 Ma), 4) the Macho (2717 Ma) and 5) the Urban (2714 to 2707 Ma).
+The belt is divided into five rock formations (Rhéaume and Bandyayera, 2006): 1) the Fecteau (2791 Ma), 2) the Lacroix (no age), 3) the Chanceux (2727 Ma), 4) the Macho (2717 Ma) and 5) the Urban (2714 to 2707 Ma).
 The Windfall deposit is hosted in the volcanic rocks of the Macho Formation which contains two distinct lithostratigraphic sequences: the Rouleau Member and the younger Windfall member (2716.9 ± 2 Ma).
 The Windfall deposit is hosted in the Windfall member which is comprised of: 1) calc-alkaline dacite, rhyodacite and trachyandesite, 2) tholeiitic felsic tuffs and lavas, 3) tholeiitic to transitional andesite porphyries and tuffs, and 4) minor iron formation (Bandyayera 2002, Rhéaume and Bandyayera, 2006).
-This volcano-sedimentary sequence is cut by a series of granodiorite quartz feldspar porphyry dikes (QFP) that are constrained to 2697.6 ± 0.4 Ma at the WLGD site (D. Davis unpublished report to Osisko Mining Inc. 2016).
+This volcano-sedimentary sequence is cut by a series of granodiorite quartz feldspar porphyry dikes (QFP).
+U-Pb zircon ages from pre- and post-mineralization QFP intrusions were dated at 2698 ±3 Ma and 2697.6 ±0.4 Ma, respectively (D. Davis unpublished report to Osisko Mining Inc. 2016).